na-na-hi/renget/archive/CharacterProvider.md

 ☑️ 9.
 Descriptions of objects and signs in detail as in games.
 ❓ 10.
 Descriptions of some important things with short inserts from the author. - *he removed the fuse (the little rivet on the right side of the case)*.
 ❓ 11.
 Make characters follow prescribed quests from their cards or a special section, and bring it up by themselves into the story.
 ❓ 12.
 Inventivnes with characters' actions (during sex too).
-Make characters to come up with ideas and say things like: "Oh, let's try a foot-job!", "No, we go that way, I have a better idea."
+Make characters to come up with ideas and say things like: "Oh, let's try a foot-job!", "No, we go that way, I have a better idea." and use the world around them and their abilities. (e.g. move furniture around to reach high places, use magic and come up with spells)
 ❓ 13.
 Make AI add X-ray descriptions during sex and the strains of penetration. (e.g. a womb squish or a bulge from penetration)
 ❓ 14.
 High quality flirt and romantics.
 ☑️ 15.
 Great characterization and following of their descriptions.